Silex/rocketjob/guide.md

 # => MongoMapper::DocumentNotValid: Validation failed: State Another instance of this job is already queued or running
 ```

+### High performance logging

+Supports sending log messages, exceptions, and errors simultaneously to one or more of:

+* File
+* Bugsnag
+* MongoDB
+* NewRelic
+* Splunk
+* Syslog (TCP, UDP, & local)
+* Any user definable target via custom appenders

+To remove the usual impact of logging, the log writing is performed in a separate thread.
+In this way the time it takes to write to one or logging destinations does _not_ slow down
+active worker threads.

 ### Concurrency

 [Rocket Job][0] uses a thread per worker.
 Benefits of this approach: